codeAmar/Book-Lending-Api/README.md

 ```
 3. Run command, once you are inside the project directory.
  > node index.js
-4. Now you can check the project on the localhost:3000/
+4. You can check the project on the localhost:3000/
+5. Now you can run the post commands by using httpie, curl or postman -  sample commands are provided in sample.json

 *NOTE*- Sample.json include the example commands to execute the tasks in the api.